Meet Folio3 AgTech at ASTA FCSC 2024 in Orlando, FL to unlock higher yields and efficiency. Book a Meeting

 What is The Best Breed Of Beef Cow To Raise?

 In the United States of America, the most famous breed is the Black Angus.
 This breed requires extra maintenance and care during the calving season.
-There are more breeds of beef cows that are great providers of beef such as:
+There are more breeds of beef cows that are great providers of beef, such as:

 • Hereford: They mature early and their fattening abilities are great.
 They are docile and are efficient at milk-producing.

 • Simmental: Easy to work with during the calving season.
-They too have good fattening abilities.
+They, too, have good fattening abilities.

 • Red Angus: They are docile and have good fat marbling.

-• Texas Longhorn: These are survival cows and they have longhorns.
+• Texas Longhorn: These are survival cows, and they have longhorns.

-• Highlands: They have thick coats, they can easily survive in colder weather.
+• Highlands: They have thick coats, and they can easily survive in colder weather.
 Their meat is lean and marbled.

 How Much Does A Dairy Cow Cost?